The Retreat Centre

 Looking after our environment

-The Retreat Centre is off the grid regarding water, electricity and sanitation which has presented an opportunity to develop ecologically sustainable utilities.
+The Retreat Centre is off grid in the coastal hills of Coromandel which has presented us with an opportunity to develop ecologically sustainable utilities.
 This has been an ongoing process since the purchase of the land in 1993, evolving from the innovative and novel to our current effective ecological systems.

 Together with Waikato Regional Council, we are committed to protecting kauri at Sudarshanaloka from Kauri Die-back (KDB) Disease.
 Please help us to do this by using the boot cleaning station in the car-park as soon as you arrive, and others when you come across them.